arthurbernierjr/http-videos/http-methods/README.md

 ## HTTP methods

 [HTTP methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) indicate the desired action to be performed on a given resource on the server.
-Since they are action oriented they are frequently referred to as HTTP verbs.
+Since they are action-oriented, they are frequently referred to as HTTP verbs.

 | HTTP method | Action taken by browser |
 | ----------- | ----------------------- |